nuscien/trivial/docs/console/README.md

 ### Features

-- [Arguments](./arguments) An instance provided a way to access values from the arguments and dispatch the command verbs.
-- [Line](./line) You can write a temporary line to the standard output stream and update it later when need before the line terminator.
 - [Selection](./selection) You can write a selection to the standard output stream so that use can use arrow key and other keys to select the item.
 - [Progress](./progress) You can write a progress bar to the standard output stream to show a status value update.
+- [Line](./line) You can write a temporary line to the standard output stream and update it later when need before the line terminator.

+Following is other feature for v3 which has migrated to `Trivial.CommandLine` [namespace](../cmdline) since v4.

+- [Arguments](./arguments) An instance provided a way to access values from the arguments and dispatch the command verbs.

 ### 简体中文版